 Let’s start by comparing two of the most well-known certification providers in the fitness industry: American Council on Exercise (ACE) and National Academy of Sports Medicine (NASM).

 In order to become a certified fitness professional from ACE or NASM, you must pass an exam that tests more than your knowledge of health and fitness-related material.
 Both exams require you to apply your knowledge to real-life scenarios by selecting the best assessment, developing the most appropriate exercise program and progression options for a variety of clients with different levels of health, fitness and performance.
-To be eligible to sit for both the ACE and NASM exams, candidates must be at least 18 years old and hold a current CPR/AED Certification; neither organization requires a high school diploma or GED; NASM does not hold this requirement.
+To be eligible to sit for both the ACE and NASM exams, candidates must be at least 18 years old and hold a current CPR/AED Certification.
+ACE requires a high school diploma or GED; NASM does not hold this requirement.
 Both exams are proctored by a third party, with ACE’s 150-question, multiple-choice exam starting at $399 and NASM’s 120-question exam starting at $599.
 The time allowed to take ACE’s exam is 3 hours, while candidates have 2 hours to take NASM’s exam.